 - Bank account statement

-If your family is currently assigned to military duty and you are residing in Florida or stationed in a different state, we will accept a copy of military orders DD2058 or other military document showing that Florida is your home of record or legal residence.
+If your family is assigned to military duty and you are stationed in a different state, we will accept a copy of military orders DD2058 or other military document showing that Florida is your home of record or legal residence.

 *If you are providing a copy of your home purchase contract, you will need to provide a copy of the deed within 60 days of your closing date.

-We are required to provide additional information to FLVS as needed about students taking courses at FLVS.
-We are also required to supply FLVS with proof of Florida residency upon request.
+We are required to supply FLVS with proof of Florida residence for students taking courses at FLVS.
+We are also required to provide additional information to FLVS as needed about students taking courses at FLVS.

 Before you (or your child) can begin selecting courses, you will need to give FLVS your location.
 When you are asked to choose a county, you will select Sarasota County since that is where our school is located.
 Students will sign up as Private School students, not Home School students.
 Students with existing FLVS accounts only need to change their physical school to Aspiring Heights Academy under their Academic Profile.